mntvvaa/assignment3_ads/README.md

 -Linear Search is simple but not optimal for large data sizes.
 The experiment also showed that execution time can vary slightly due to system performance and JVM optimization.

 -One challenge was implementing Merge Sort correctly and ensuring accurate time measurement using `System.nanoTime()`.
 Overall, this project improved my understanding of algorithm efficiency and real-world performance analysis.

+###  Conclusion

+In this project, I implemented and compared three algorithms: Bubble Sort, Merge Sort, and Linear Search.
+The experiments showed that Merge Sort is significantly more efficient than Bubble Sort, especially for large datasets, due to its O(n log n) complexity.

+Bubble Sort performed poorly on larger arrays because of its O(n²) complexity, while Linear Search remained simple but not optimal for large inputs.

+Overall, this project helped me understand how algorithm complexity affects real execution time and how theoretical Big-O notation is reflected in practical results.